kshootmania/ksm-chart-format/kson_format.md

-# KSON Format Specification (version: `0.1.0`)
+# KSON Format Specification (version: `0.2.0-beta15`)
 - Encoding: UTF-8 (without BOM), LF
-- If the default value is specified, omitted value or `null` will be replaced with it.
+- If a default value is specified in this document, the undefined value is replaced by the default value.
+Note that `null` is not replaced by the default value.
+- Supporting parameters/options marked "(OPTIONAL)" is optional in the kson client.

 -----------------------------------------------------------------------------------